Monitoring and Evaluation/Tracker

 - Rebecca Davis, MindLeaps, Founder & Executive Director – firstname.lastname@example.org

 Who We Are

 MindLeaps is a humanitarian organization that serves out-of-school adolescents in postconflict and developing countries.
-The core of our work is a bridge program that attracts adolescents off the streets through dance classes that target critical learning skills to prepare them for entry into schools or vocational training centers.
+The core of our work is a bridge program that attracts vulnerable adolescents to dance classes that target critical learning skills to prepare them for entry into schools or vocational training centers.

 What We Found